oceanliu2018/Pima-Indian-Diabetes/README.md

 ```
 The features that were not strong predictors can also be accounted for.
 Diastolic results were not a good indicator of diabetes, which is to be expected given the lack of correlation with the test results.
 This suggests that though high blood pressure is a major symptom of diabetes, those who have hypertension may not necessarily be more prone to diabetes.
 Tricep skin thickness is an estimator of body fat like bmi.
 Insulin also fails to outperform glucose, suggesting that directly measuring glucose levels is more effective.
 Though number of pregnancies was not significant in our model, it had the next lowest p-value and should be considered for future analyses.

 One issue is the lack of documentation on the diabetes pedigree function.
-Since we do not know how it is calculated nor its units, it is impossible to assess how much impact it has in increasing the odds of diabetes.
+Since we do not know how it is calculated nor its units, it is impossible to assess how much it increasing the odds of diabetes.
 Conversely, it is easy to gather patient information on bmi, age, and glucose level.

 Since the model was created from data only including female Pima Indians, further study is required to determine if the model can be applied to other groups.
 Thus, future analyses should expand on the sample to include people of different ethnicities and both genders.
 Most importantly, the size of the dataset is not very large, so the model may not be very robust.